-This will generate a JSON file that states the plugin's ID and its location on disk.
-These JSON files tell the Desktop where to find apps.
+This will generate a JSON file <INSTANCE_DIR>/workspace/app-server/plugins/ org.zowe.zlux.sample.angular.json that contains the plugin's ID and its location on disk.
+These JSON files tell the Desktop where to find apps and are the glue between the Zowe instance's desktop and the plugin code itself held in its directory.

+.
 For example, if we were to install the sample angular-app in the folder /home/john/zowe/sample-angular-app, then the JSON would be: